trammell/recipe-book/recipe-book.md

 ## Bianca Conti-Tronconi's Basil Pesto

+Makes about 2 cups of pesto.

+> 4 cups basil leaves, washed and dried
+> a pinch of salt
+> ¼ cup virgin olive oil (see below)
+> ¼ cup pine nuts
+> ¼ cup grated parmesan
+> 1 clove garlic, peeled and pressed

-Wash and dry basil.
-Medium pack into a food processor.
-Add a pinch of salt (to keep from turning black).
-Add virgin olive oil.
-Start with ½ c. and may need to add up to 1 ½ c.
+Gently pack basil into a food processor.
+Add a pinch of salt to keep the basil from turning black.
+Add olive oil, pine nuts, parmesan, and garlic.
 Cream in food processor until stiff.

+* You may need to add more ingredients (usually olive oil or parmesan) to get the desired texture and flavor.
+Experiment!
+* You may prefer the taste of roasted pine nuts.
+You do you!
-If freezing.
-Freeze in containers with a thin film of olive oil.
+* Pesto stores well in the freezer.
+Freeze in an airtight container with a thin layer of olive oil on top of the pesto to prevent freezer burn.

-Thaw.
-Add salt as needed, 1 clove crushed garlic, ½ c. grated parmesan cheese and ¼ c. chopped pine nuts.
-Blend in food processor.
-Add 2 Tb. whole pine nuts.

-Makes 2 cups.

-¼ c. = 4 servings.

 ## Portobello Risotto